 Revelations is not just a solid RE game, but the graphics are stunning for the console.
 The story is interesting and the 3D effects are fantastic.
 This won over for me because of how great of an experience it is.
 This isn’t just an RE console port, but a whole new experience that just rocks solid.

-What determines best new character?
+What determines the best new character?
 Someone who is memorable not just in looks but personality.
-Usually, someone who strays away from stereotypes, someone who is ruthless, conniving, sarcastic, beautiful, or just down right cool.
+Usually, someone who strays away from stereotypes, someone who is ruthless, conniving, sarcastic, beautiful, or just downright cool.
 This year had some great new characters, but only one comes out at the top.

 Vaas is a psychopath that is bi-polar and just doesn’t care about anyone or anything.
 His strange feelings toward Jason are what make you really love this character.
 His delivery and voice actor are just superb and Vaas is the only memorable character in the Far Cry series.
 We don’t have enough psychopaths in games, but ones that act human and can treat a fellow human being so poorly with such hate and feral feelings.
 Vaas is a character to be remembered.